sadhansd/Iceberg_Detection_In_Satellite_Images_Using_CNN/README.md

 # Iceberg-Detection-in-Satellite-images

-Iceberg detection is more critical in previous research.
-High-quality satellite monitoring of dangerous ice formations is critical to navigation safety and economic activity in the regions.
-Satellite images play a crucial role in the identification of icebergs.
-It is based on the satellite dataset for target classification and target identification.
-The iceberg detection is based on the statistical criteria for finding the satellite images.
-This CNN-based model is used to identify automatically whether is remote sensed target is an iceberg or not.
-Sometimes the iceberg is wrongly classified as a ship.
-This model is done to make accurate changes in the detection.
-The pygame is used to simulate the results
+Accurate and timely iceberg detection is crucial for maritime safety and economic activities in polar regions.
+This Project focuses on developing a robust iceberg detection system utilizing satellite imagery.
+A CNN-based model is employed to classify remote sensing targets as icebergs or ships, addressing the common challenge of misclassification.
+To enhance the system's practical application, a Pygame-based simulation environment is created for visualizing detected icebergs.
+Furthermore, an A* algorithm is integrated to determine the shortest safe path between two points, avoiding identified icebergs and ships.

 Tech Stack:
 * Python